wenwenmin/HisDiff/README.md

 - `--device`: GPU device to use (default: "cuda:0").

 ## Contact details
-If you have any questions, please contact aixoneeee@gmail.com.
+If you have any questions, please contact minwenwen@ynu.edu.cn.